visheshshukla/Mobile-Shopping-App/README.md

 **Shopping App having Cart Feature, Order History and User Authentication(with Signup, Auto Login & Logout).**

-**Users can Shop from Catalogue of Products, Add them to Cart and Place Order.
-They can also view Previous Orders.**
+**Users can Shop from Catalogue of Products, Add them to Cart, Place Order and also view thier Previous Orders.**

 **Users can also Add New Products to the Catalogue.
 They can also View, Edit and Delete Products Added By Them.**